-Peonies, lilacs, wisteria, azaleas, and more lovely plants are in bloom in late April through May.
+Peonies, bluebells, lilacs, and more lovely plants are in bloom in late April through early June.
 Here's what to see.

 This semiformal Italianate garden is in its full glory in late spring.
 The lush lawn is surrounded by walkways lined with lovely, spring-flowering plants.